At present, structure is usually assessed with magnetic resonance imaging (MRI), although computed tomography (CT) scans are also used.

 What Happens During The Actual Exam?

 The patient will be escorted into the room containing the MRI scanner by a technologist and positioned appropriately on the padded scanner table.
 During the scan, the patient will be observed by the technologist through a window and will be able to communicate with the technologist by means of an intercom.
-The scanner emits rather loud thumping and clanking sounds as part of its normal operation, and most MRI centers provide earplugs or stereo headphones tuned to a radio station of choice.
+The scanner emits rather loud thumping and clanking sounds as part of its normal operation.
+Earplugs will be provided.
 In some cases, a radiologist, nurse or technologist may enter the scanning room during a break in the study to inject an intravenous contrast agent.

 An intravenous injection may be started before an MRI in case the doctor wants to inject a chemical called gadolinium.
 Gadolinium lights up certain types of abnormal tissues and may improve the quality of MRI pictures under certain circumstances.